Coast FIRE for Nepal: the age and savings number that lets you stop adding to investments

 The retirement-expense scenarios

-The biggest sensitivity is not the return assumption — it is what monthly number you actually need in retirement.
+The biggest sensitivity is not the return assumption.
+It is what monthly number you actually need in retirement.
 Three honest Kathmandu scenarios, all in today's rupees:

 | Scenario | Monthly | Annual | What this covers |